 The Graduate Student Advisory Board advises the Associate Provost for Graduate Affairs on a range of issues affecting the graduate academic experience.
 Comprising representatives from across BU’s graduate schools and colleges on the Charles River and Medical Campuses, the board meets quarterly with the Associate Provost, sharing concerns of fellow students and ideas for improving graduate and professional education.

 The Undergraduate Student Advisory Board advises the Associate Provost for Undergraduate Affairs on a range of issues affecting the undergraduate academic experience.
 Comprising representatives from across BU’s 10 undergraduate schools and colleges, the board meets monthly with the Associate Provost, sharing concerns of fellow students and ideas for improving undergraduate education.

-The University Appointments, Promotion, and Tenure Committee (UAPT) is comprised of 16 faculty members selected by the University Provost and the Chair of the Faculty Council by mutual agreement.
+The University Appointments, Promotion, and Tenure Committee (UAPT) is comprised of 16 senior faculty members selected by the University Provost and the Chair of the Faculty Council by mutual agreement.
 The normal term of service is two years.
-The list of current UAPT Committee members may be viewed here: UAPT 2012-2013.
+The list of current UAPT Committee members may be viewed here: 2018-2019 UAPT membership.
 This committee is advisory to the Provost.

 For a complete description of the appointment, promotion, and tenure process, please see the Faculty Handbook.